Have you had The Conversation yet? If not, the time is now!

 Baby boomer women have been around for a while, made a number of life-altering decisions, and expressed our views on a slew of topics.
-However none is more important than a certain conversation that most of us never hold.
-That is—until Ellen Goodman, Pulitzer prize-winning columnist and author shed light on this issue and brought the life and death discussion to national consciousness through The Conversation Project.
+However none is more important than a certain conversation that most of us never ever get around to having.
+That is until Ellen Goodman, Pulitzer prize-winning columnist and author shed light on this issue and brought the life and death discussion to national consciousness through The Conversation Project.

 - 60% of people say that making sure their family is not burdened by tough decisions is “extremely important”

 - 56% have not communicated their end-of-life wishes